1095-A Health Insurance Form: The 2026 Tax Season Survival Guide

 The 1095-A and Your Refund: The "Hidden" Impact

-The 1095-A form doesn't just record what you paid—it directly affects your tax refund.
+The 1095-A form doesn't just record what you paid.
+It directly affects your tax refund.
 If you lived in a state like Virginia or North Carolina and used marketplace health insurance, your form will have three columns in Part III.

 If Column C (Advance Payment of Premium Tax Credit) is higher than what you actually qualified for based on your final 2025 income, your refund will shrink.
 Conversely, if you earned less than you thought, your refund could grow by thousands of dollars.